BRO-FHV/docs/networking.md

 ![LWIP Port](http://processors.wiki.ti.com/images/e/ec/StarterWare_Ethernet.jpg "Source: http://processors.wiki.ti.com/index.php/StarterWare_CPSW_Port_lwIP")

 ### Problems
-The biggest problem in this component were some unaligned accesses.
+The biggest problems in this component were some unaligned accesses.
 These were caused by unpacked structs in the porting part of LWIP.

 ### Solution
-The solution for this problem was to implement the UDP and IP part of our own which was accomplished by defining structs for each protocol header and cast the data package.
-This prevented the unaliged accesses.
+The solution for this problem was to reimplement the UDP and IP part by our own which was accomplished by defining structs for each protocol header and cast the data package.
+This prevented the unaligned accesses.

 Example: UDP header contains the IP and ethernet header: